 The University of Toronto Scholars Program recognizes outstanding students at admission and on an ongoing basis.
-There are approximately 350 admission awards, valued at \$6,000 each, which may be held in conjunction with admission awards students may receive from their college/faculty.
+There are approximately 700 admission awards, valued at \$7,500 each, which may be held in conjunction with admission awards students may receive from their college/faculty.
 Outstanding students are automatically considered for these awards.

 Awards under the University of Toronto Scholars Program are not renewable.
 Outstanding students, however, may be eligible for consideration for University of Toronto (in-course) Scholarships at the end of the first, second and third year of their programs.
 There are approximately 100 scholarships at each level.
 These in-course awards are worth \$1,500 each and are tenable with other in-course scholarships.
+For additional information visit the University of Toronto Scholars Program.